“THE LEGAL CORNER”

 (2) the decedent’s surviving spouse;

 (3) any one of the decedent’s surviving adult children;

 (4) either one of the decedent’s surviving parents;

 (5) any one of the decedent’s surviving adult siblings; or

 (6) any adult person in the next degree of kinship in the order named by law to inherit the estate of the decedent.

 A Will can serve as a written and signed instrument.
 Generally, the surviving spouse knew the decedent well enough and the family respects their wishes.
-A real problem can arise if there are more than one child, because the law does not designate which child has authority over the other.
-There can be greatly divided opinions about they type and place of interment between children or siblings.
+A real problem can arise if there is more than one child because the law does not designate which child has authority over the other.
+There can be greatly divided opinions about the type and place of interment between children or siblings.
 Notice a girlfriend or boyfriend is not listed.
 This too can cause real disagreement if the decedent was cohabitating with another, but was not married and left no written and signed instructions.